-LinkedIn and Xing have millions of users and also provide access to job offers via the ‘jobs’ feature as well as information about a particular company's sector of activity.
+LinkedIn and Xing have millions of users and provide access to job offers via the "jobs" feature as well as information about a particular company's sector of activity.

-All you have to do is carry out a simple search on the platform by entering the name of the company (e.g. Crédit Agricole) and/or the role (e.g. Head of Marketing) and/or the region where you are looking for a job.
+Just perform a simple search on the platform by entering the name of the company (e.g. Crédit Agricole) and/or position (e.g. Head of Marketing), and/or region where you are looking for a job.

-Some companies offer the option of applying directly via professional social networking sites, sometimes just with a single click thanks to the ‘Easy Apply’ feature.
+Some companies let you apply directly via professional social networking sites, sometimes with just a single click using the "Easy Apply" feature.

-The most popular newspapers in Switzerland that publish job offers are the following:
+The most popular newspapers in Switzerland that post job offers are:

 |French-speaking Switzerland||German-speaking Switzerland|